anneglienke/101_upsert-delta/README.md

 ---

 # Introduction to Delta Upsert
-This is a repository that simply exemplifies an ELT process using delta to perform upsert and remove data files that aren't in the latest state of the transaction log for the table.
+This repository exemplifies a simple ELT process using delta to perform upsert and remove data files that aren't in the latest state of the transaction log for the table.

 ## 📝 Table of Contents